 - Taking action in response to domestic violence works.

 - Employers can make a difference.

-The site also offers an excellent list of case histories of what some progressive employers are doing to combat domestic violence and suggests a site with actions that both large and small employers can take to combat domestic violence.
+The site also offers an excellent list of resources, including tools for employers and suggests a site with actions that both large and small employers can take to combat domestic violence.